 Xperien CEO Wale Arewa says penalties for poor disposal of redundant IT assets could be costly but this could be prevented by adopting an IT asset disposition policy.
 This can be helpful in managing the decommissioning of IT devices and their contents appropriately.

 Most companies have masses of eWaste waiting to be discarded, this could include servers and storage devices, computers, tablets, phones and fax machines.
 They have the option of donating them to charities, throwing them away or selling them, but the penalties for poor disposal could be costly.
+Those concerned with proper disposal should consult the services of their local Bondi rubbish removal company, as they will know all the technicalities of e-waste disposal.

 “The biggest problem is the information stored in these devices.
 When we discard any IT equipment, we also release that information.
 Companies don’t really know what information is stored on a specific device,” he explains.